ramirezfernando/ube/README.md

 ## Features
 - cloc-tool has huge range of languages, supporting over **220** languages extensions.
 - cloc-tool is **accurate**, it currently reads comments, code, and whitespace in between.

+## What's next?
+- Add unit tests to double check the accuracy
+- Making your command available to Homebrew users